Bhumika1808/Car-Price-Prediction/README.md

-# Car-Price_Prediction
+# Car-Price-Prediction
 # Before updation
 ### Project summary
 This project focuses on building a car resale price prediction system using Linear Regression and a Tkinter-based GUI.
 It utilizes a dataset (quikr_car.csv) containing car features like brand, model, fuel type, year, and kilometers driven to train the model.

 <a href="https://github.com/Bhumika1808/Car-Price_Prediction/blob/main/quikr_car.csv"> Dataset used</a>

-<a href="https://github.com/Bhumika1808/Car-Price_Prediction/blob/main/Quikr%20Analysis.ipynb"> Analysis and Model</a>
+<a href="https://github.com/Bhumika1808/Car-Price_Prediction/blob/main/Quikr%20Analysis.ipynb"> Analysis file</a>

 A machine learning pipeline with data preprocessing and column transformation was created, and the model was trained multiple times using different random states.
 The best model, found at random_state=305, achieved a high R² score of 0.89, indicating strong prediction accuracy.